 There are many methods of loading suggested in the literature – eccentric, concentric, isometric; which one is right for you?

 I must advocate that a Physiotherapist direct your tendon loading because (as an example) a degenerative patella tendon should respond well to eccentric loading but it will usually significantly worsen a reactive tendon.
-However, optimal loading can be a very powerful tool in rehabilitating patella tendinopathy, the long-term mechanism of which is attributed to a phenomenon known as ‘mechanotransduction’ (Repair through Loading) (Khan & Scott, 2009).
+However, optimal loading can be a very powerful tool in rehabilitating patellar tendinopathy, the long-term mechanism of which is attributed to a phenomenon known as ‘mechanotransduction’ (Repair through Loading) (Khan & Scott, 2009).

 Exercise Caution with Injections